Hailey Bieber Fires Back At Trolls Who Say She Is ‘Too Tan’ On Her Vacation

 The internet is angry at Hailey Bieber this week because the model reportedly got a little too much sun while vacationing with her husband Justin Bieber in the Bahamas.
 Shortly after Hailey shared a photo of her tan on her Instagram stories over the weekend, fans took to Twitter to argue that she artificially darkened her skin and called her out for cultural appropriation.
 The 22-year-old businesswoman wasn’t having any of it, though, and quickly responded in a hilariously sarcastic post.

-On Sunday evening, Hailey shared a photo of herself laying in bed with a big smile on her face, according to E!
+On Sunday evening, Hailey shared a photo of herself lying in bed with a big smile on her face, according to E!
 News.
 In the caption, she clapped back at the critics who claimed her dark tan is not natural.

 “So today the internet is mad at me for getting too tan!!! shoot!!!” she wrote.
 “I’ll do my best not to get so much sun next time I’m on vacation!”